Brought to the Americas in chains, were people stolen from their land, torn from the arms...

 FREEDOM is an exhibition that reflects on the African-American journey toward freedom, past, present and future.
 Lamenting the lives lost in the struggle towards freedom and honoring those who fought for us to hold the freedoms we have today.
 We celebrate Juneteenth with joy and with art in this exhibition showcasing perspectives on freedom by Black artists.

-Twelve of Los Angeles’ finest Black artists come together to explore the concept of freedom through their artwork, each offering a unique perspective.
+Fifteen of Los Angeles’ finest Black artists come together to explore the concept of freedom through their artwork, each offering a unique perspective.
 Through their art, they raise poignant questions and give cause to reflect on what freedom means in present day terms.

 Today as African-Americans continue to suffer mass incarceration, police brutality, red lining, unequal school systems, and intersections that extend beyond us, we beg to ask the questions “What is freedom?” and “Are we truly free?”
 Whether it be the confinements of internalized racism or systemic racism, we must ask ourselves if we are still bound by chains that compromise our freedoms be they physical or psychological.